This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Why are my jade plants turning red?

-As stated above, several reasons your jade plant might be turning red.
+As stated above, your jade plant might be turning red for several reasons.

 Here are the most likely culprits: